Questions about the Pure Land Buddhism

 Question: Although the method of reciting the name of the Buddha theoretically claims that if ten thousand people practice it, ten thousand people can reborn to Sukhāvatī.
 And there are many examples of Venerable successfully reborn to Sukhāvatī.
 But overall, although there are many people who recite the Buddha's name, not one out of ten thousand people has succeeded in being reborn to Sukhāvatī.
 Because its focus is on'one mind', it is really not an easy task.
 In Sad-Dharma-Vipralopa, sentient beings have poor abilities and shallow wisdom, making it difficult for them to achieve "one mind".
 The vast majority of people can only cultivate good roots by chanting Buddha's name, but they still cannot escape the suffering of reincarnation.
 Since this is the case, the Pure Land Buddhism has no special points compared to other Dharm.

-Elder layman Li Bing-nan answers:
+Elder Lay Buddhist Li Bing-nan answers:

 Wholeheartedly: There is a difference between short-term and long-term.
 Those who persevere for a long time will be reborn as high-grade people, and those who have some interruptions in the middle will be reborn as middle-grade or low-grade people.
 Although this kind of state is rare, if you really believe in your sincere wish, often lift the thought of reciting the Buddha's name, and never forget it when you are dying, that is, your mind is not in Viparyāsa, you will definitely be able to be reborn in the Pure Land.